South Australian National Football League: Club

 The Grand Final winners each season are presented the Thomas Seymour Hill Premiership Trophy, named after administrator Thomas Seymour Hill.

 The Stanley H. Lewis Memorial Trophy, awarded annually since 1962, recognises the best combined record in all levels of SANFL competition.
-The trophy is awarded to the best performed club across five grades of the competition – Men's League, Women's League, Reserves, Under 18 and Under 16, with 100 points allocated for a men's league win, 100 points for a women's league win, 50 points for a reserves win, 50 points for an Under 18 win, and 25 points for an Under 16 win.
+The trophy is awarded to the best performed club across six grades of the competition – Men's League, Women's League, Men's Reserves, Boys Under 18, Girls Under 18 and Boys Under 16, w100 points allocated for a Men’s and Women’s League victory, 50 points for the Reserves, Under-18s Boys and U18 Girls and 25 points for the Under-16s.
 In the event of a draw, half of the points allocated for a win in that grade are awarded to each club involved.
-Prior to the creation of the women's league, the trophy was awarded on the basis of performances in the men's league, reserves league and under-18 league.

 Individual

 The Magarey Medal is awarded to the fairest and most brilliant player in the SANFL each season and is the oldest individual football award in Australia.

 The medal was originated by and is named after William Ashley Magarey who, in 1897, was the inaugural chairman of the South Australian Football Association (as the SANFL was then known).
 In 1898, in an effort to stamp out rough play and improve respect of umpires, Magarey instituted the medal to be awarded to the player deemed by umpires to be the fairest and most brilliant for that season.
 The inaugural winner of the medal was Norwood's Alby Green.
 Magarey presented every medal until he died in 1929, with West Adelaide's Robert Snell the last to receive the medal during Magarey's life.
 The Magarey Medal is still awarded to the fairest and most brilliant SANFL player each season.
 The Reserves Magarey Medal recognises the standout performers in the seconds or Reserves.
 It is not unusual for the Reserves Magarey winner to play only half a season in the 'seconds' and the rest of the season in their club's league team.

 The Ken Farmer Medal, much like the Coleman Medal in the AFL, is awarded to the league player with the most goals in a season.
 Named after North Adelaide and South Australia's most prolific goal-kicker Ken Farmer who ended his SANFL career with a still record 1,417 goals, the medal was introduced in 1981 after Farmer's death, with Port Adelaide's Tim Evans winning the inaugural award; Evans kicked 993 goals in premiership matches for the Magpies between 1975 and 1986.